zebraxxl/rutorrentMobile/README.md

 ## ruTorrent Mobile Plugin

+### Prereqs
+This plugin requires the httprpc plugin.

 ### Installation
 Place all the plugin files in a directory called mobile in the rutorrent/plugins directory.
 To clone directly from this git repository, run this command in the rutorrent/plugins directory: